 California’s Fair Pay Act

-Employees in California are also protected by the Fair Pay Act, which is a state law that is known as one of the broadest equal pay laws in the country.
+Employees in California are also protected by the Fair Pay Act, which is a state law known as one of the best equal pay laws in the country.
 This law requires employers to provide equal pay to men and women who perform “substantially similar” work.
+This is one of the reasons why California has a lower gender pay gap than many other states.

-The requirement that the employees who are being compared must work at the “same establishment” is not included in California’s Fair Pay Act.
-Therefore, this law lowers the standard that a victim needs to meet in order to prove wage inequality.
-For example, let’s say a man and a woman both hold similar positions within the same company, but the man is in the New York office and the woman is in the California office.
+Additionally, in the Fair Pay Act, a company’s workers do not need to work at the same location to be able to compare their pay.
+For example, let’s say a man and a woman both hold similar positions within the same company, but the man is in the company’s Santa Monica location and the woman is at the company’s San Bernardino location.
 Under the Fair Pay Act, employers must provide equal pay to both these individuals even though they are in different locations.
+Therefore, the Fair Pay Act lowers the standard that a victim needs to meet in order to prove wage inequality.

-Compensation For Victims of Wage Inequality
+Compensation for Victims of Wage Inequality

 Seek the Justice You Deserve